rmminusrslash/machine_learning_project_template/README.md

 ## Set up

-- define the python version in pyproject.toml and in .github/workflows/pytest.yaml
+- define the python version in pyproject.toml and in .github/workflows/pytest.yaml and the .pre-commit-config.yaml
 - (optional): install pyenv to confortably switch between python versions
 - install dependencies with `poetry install`.
 Commit the file poetry.lock that contains the installed dependencies.
 - run `pre-commit install` to set up the git hook scripts in the .git directory